shurab/RhoconnectJavaPluginDemo/README.md

 	    <property name="apiToken" value="my_some_pretty_sekret_token" />
     </bean>

+In the simplest case you need only start 'vanilla' rhoconnect app:

+	:::term
+	$ redis-cli flushdb
+	$ rhoconnect start

 ### Editing partitioning

 If you want your data to be partitioned by your login name (user name), then edit in com.rhomobile.contact/ContactAuthenticate file return value of `authenticate` method.
 Bu default, application partitioned by ‘app’ (the data will be shared among all users).